Alvor1991/PP4-Physio/README.md

 **About Model**

-The `About` model is designed to manage and present detailed information about the therapist, including their background and credentials.
+The `About` model is designed to manage and present detailed information about the therapist.

 * **Title**: A `CharField` that stores the title of the "About Me" section.
 * **Content**: A `TextField` containing the main content of the "About Me" section.